sayandeep520/Topological-Genomics-Rice/README.md

 Listed files (as present in the repo root):

-* `Rice_Topological_Atlas.ipynb` — Primary Jupyter notebook containing the analysis, visualizations, and code used to produce figures.
+* `Rice_Topological_Atlas.ipynb` — Primary Jupyter notebook containing the analysis, visualizations, and code used to produce figures.Same file name but with a .py at end contains end to end python code for this project.
 * `core_v0.7.bim`, `core_v0.7.fam` — PLINK-format genotype metadata used in the analysis (trimmed/core dataset).
 * `bridge_samples.csv` — List of bridge/ carrier samples identified in the study.
 * `gene_candidates.csv` — Candidate gene list for the Saltol region (collected from GWAS / annotation overlap).